srimathE rAmAnujAya nama:

 - avidhya - since it is tangential to true knowledge

-- mAyA - since the outcome of it is marvellous and full of different varieties
+- mAyA - since its outcome is marvellous and full of different varieties

 - As identified by nammAzhwAr in thiruvAimozhi 10.7.10, there are 24 elements of matter, namely